mab776/golfScreenBlocker/README.md

 # golfScreenBlocker
-daemon that checks a Google Calendar for active events and launches a Chrome browser in kiosk mode if no event is active.
+daemon that checks a Google Calendar for active events and launches a Chrome browser in kiosk mode if no event is active to lock the screen.
+The daemon will remove the screen-lock 5 minutes before an event starts and will lock the screen again when the event ends.

 ## Installation Windows
 - Clone the repository